igrishaev/farseer/README.md

 ;; 3
 ~~~

-For the error cases, you'll get an exception:
+For a negative response, you'll get an exception:

 ~~~clojure
 (client/call client :math/sum [1 "two"])